geruiz/blockchain-developer-bootcamp-final-project/README.md

 * Either because a deadline has passed or because of the seller's will, the offer ends and the amount of the current offer will be transferred to the seller.
 If there is a difference between the maximum bid and the purchase bid, it will be refunded to the buyer.

+* The contract owner can change the publication cost.
+This cost, associated with the publication creation process, is transfered to the owner address when this happens.

+* Sold and payded items need to be deleted to free space.
+This use case is not covered at the moment.

 # Public Site URL
 The DAPP is hosted in this URL: https://geruiz.github.io/